 Autologous cell therapies

+Autologous cell therapies make use of the natural endogenous mechanisms for the regeneration and healing of injured tissue.
 The body’s response to an injury is a complex healing cascade in order to heal the wound as quickly as possible.
-To understand how this regeneration process works, let us take a look into the cellular level.
+To understand how this regeneration process works, let us take a look to the cellular level.

-USE OF THE PHYSIOLOGICAL REGENERATION PROCESS
+THE PHYSIOLOGICAL REGENERATION PROCESS

 Histologically, three types of cells can be discerned in the blood: